puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/limitations.md

 There are some additional limitations to scripting:

 1. All scripts executed through artemis must be in JavaScript.
-You **cannot** execute TypeScrpt scripts directly.
+You **cannot** execute TypeScript scripts directly.
 You **must** compile and bundle them into one JavaScript file.
 2. The JavaScript must be in common JS format (cjs).
 EMCAScript (ES) module scripts are not supported.